On the algebra of equal-input matrices in time-inhomogeneous Markov flows: Two generalisations and their exact solutions

 Further, when all\/ $Q(t)$ are Markov generators, the set\/ $\{ M(t) : t\geqslant 0 \}$ defines a flow of Markov matrices.
 For all sufficiently small\/ $t$, the real logarithm\/ $R(t)$ is then a Markov generator, which means that\/ $M(t)$, for any fixed\/ $t$, is a Markov matrix that is also embeddable into a time-homogeneous Markov semigroup. \end{theorem}

 Let us comment on the condition with small $t$.
 In our derivation, we have used the approach to matrix functions via convergent Taylor series as in \cite[Thm.~4.7]{Higham}, which limits the eigenvalues of the matrix argument in $f(\pm \ts u(t) \ts Q^{}_{0})$ to be less than $2 \pi$ in modulus.
 However, $f$ is a meromorphic function on $\CC$, with poles of first order on the imaginary axis, namely at $2\ts n\pi\ii$ for all $0\ne n\in\ZZ$.
-As long as $u(t) \ts Q^{}_{0}$ avoids these poles, the solution formula \eqref{eq:much-simpler} remains valid, as can be seen via analytic continuation.
+As long as the spectrum of $u(t) \ts Q^{}_{0}$ avoids these poles (which is the generic case), the solution formula \eqref{eq:much-simpler} remains valid, as can be seen via analytic continuation.

 Let us make two consistency calculations.
 First, with $Q^{}_{0} = \nix$ in \eqref{eq:pert-gen}, we get $Q(t) \in \cE^{\prime}_{0}$ for all $t\geqslant 0$, and \eqref{eq:much-simpler} simplifies to

 with $\bs{x} (t) = \int_{0}^{t} \bs{q} (\tau) \dd \tau$.
 Since $R(t) = R_{\tri} (t)$ in this case, we are back to Eq.~\eqref{eq:trivial-case}.